RezaSaadatyar/Machine-Learning-in-Python/README.md

 >   - 3.
 FP (False Positive): The number of incorrect classification of negative examples
 >   - 4.
 FN (False Negative): The number of incorrect classification of positive examples

 > **Dimensionality Reduction:**<br/>Feature seletion and dimensionality reduction are important because of three main reasons:
 >   - Prevents overfitting: A high-dimensional dataset having too many features can sometimes lead to overfitting (model captures both real and random effets).
 >   - Simplicity: An over-complex model having too many features can be hard to interpret especially when features are correlated with each other.
->   -Computational efficiency: A model trained on a lower-dimensional dataset is omputationally efficient (execution of algorithm reuires less computational time).
+>   - Computational efficiency: A model trained on a lower-dimensional dataset is omputationally efficient (execution of algorithm reuires less computational time).
+>
-> Feature selection methods:
+> ***Feature selection methods:***<br/>
->   - Filter methods:
+>   - ***Filter methods:*** Uses proxy measure
+>      - Univariate: The univariate filter methods are the type of methods where individual features are ranked according to specific criteria.The top N features are then selected.
 >        - Variance threshold<br/>1.
 Compute the variance of feature<br/> 2.
 Assume that features with a higher variance may contain more useful information<br/> 3.
 Fast method but does not take the relationship among features into account
+>        - Fisher score
 >        - Pairwise correlation
 >        - Correleation with target
 >        - Mutual Information
 >        - t-test
->     - Univariate feature selestion: It works by selecting the best features based on univariate statistical tests.
-It can be seen as a preprocessing step to an estimator.
+>     - Multi-variate: Multivariate filter methods are capable of removing redundant feature form the data since they take the mutual relationship between the features into account.
+>        - Pearson correlation
->   - Warpper method: use cross-validation
+>  - ***Warpper method:*** Uses predicitve model
 >       - Permutation importance
 >        - Recursive feature elimination
 >        - Sequential Forward Selection (SFS)
 >        - Sequential Backward Selection (SBS)<br/> 1.
 Choose a significances level (e.g., SL = 0.05 with a 95% confidence)<br/>2.
 Fit a full model including all the features<br/> 3.
 Consider the features with the highrst p-value. if the p-value > significance level the go to step 4, ptherwise terminate the process.<br/> 4.
 Remove the feature which is under consideration.<br/> 5.
 Fit a model without this feature.
 Repeat the entire process from step 3.
->   - Embedded method<br/>The embedded method solves both issues we encountered with the filterand wrapper methods by combining their advantages.<br/>They take into consideration the interaction of features like wrapper methods do.<br/>They are faster like filter methods.<br/>They are more accurate than methods.<br/>They find the feature subset for the algorithm being trained.<br/>They are much less prone to overfitting.
+>   - ***Embedded method:*** Select features during model building<br/>The embedded method solves both issues we encountered with the filterand wrapper methods by combining their advantages.<br/>They take into consideration the interaction of features like wrapper methods do.<br/>They are faster like filter methods.<br/>They are more accurate than methods.<br/>They find the feature subset for the algorithm being trained.<br/>They are much less prone to overfitting.
 >     - Tree-based feature selection (Random forest)
 >     - L1- regularized logistic regression
 >

+>     - Univariate feature selestion: It works by selecting the best features based on univariate statistical tests.
+It can be seen as a preprocessing step to an estimator.
+>   -
 >
 > Filter methods use statistical methods for evaluation of a subset of features while warpper methods use cross validation.
 >